taw10/crystfel/INSTALL.md

 * [Bison](https://www.gnu.org/software/bison/) 2.6 or later
 * [Flex](https://www.gnu.org/software/flex/)

-The following dependencies are "optional", in the sense that you can install CrystFEL without them.
-However, a CrystFEL installation without these will lack important features such as the graphical user interface.
+However, a minimal installation of CrystFEL will lack important features and not be very useful.
+CrystFEL can make use of many external libraries, and which ones are needed will depend on your particular use case.
 The following list is roughly in order of importance:

 * [HDF5](https://www.hdfgroup.org/downloads/hdf5/) 1.8.0 or later (required for HDF5 file read/write.
 Version 1.10.0 or later is required for many recent data formats which use the 'virtual data set' feature)